Uvacoder/port-scriptedpixels/content/blog/simple-animated-underline.md

 category: 'Web Development'
 ---

-I've mainly used this effect for highlighting navigation links when a page is currently being used, or when another navigation link is being hovered over.
+<p class="introduction">I've mainly used this effect for highlighting navigation links when a page is currently being used, or when another navigation link is being hovered over.</p>

 You can see it in action here: